Sanders, Biden meet as infrastructure bill swells past $3.5T - News Break

 Biden's big infrastructure proposals are moving through Congress on various tracks — each potentially complementing or torpedoing the other.

-A bipartisan group of 10 senators unveiled a of traditional infrastructure for roads, bridges, broadband and some climate change investments in electric vehicles and resiliency for extreme weather conditions.
+A bipartisan group of 10 senators unveiled a nearly $1 trillion package of traditional infrastructure for roads, bridges, broadband and some climate change investments in electric vehicles and resiliency for extreme weather conditions.

 Senators in the bipartisan group are struggling to draft their proposal into legislation but hope to have a bill ready as soon as this week.
 Disagreements are emerging over how to pay for it.